linagora/tmail-flutter/docs/adr/0085-riverpod-state-management-for-local-settings.md

 - `ThreadController` — must react when the setting changes to re-trigger search
 - `SearchEmailController` — must read the current value at query time

-The setting is written by `PreferencesController` via `UpdateLocalSettingsInteractor` when the user toggles it in `PreferencesView`, and must also be reset on logout to prevent stale cross-account data.
+The setting is written by `PreferencesController` via `UpdateLocalSettingsInteractor` when the user toggles it in `PreferencesView`.

 Rather than routing this through a GetX-based `LocalSettingsService` with a reactive `Rx` field and `ever(...)` listeners — which would require manual equality tracking and expose mutable state broadly — we chose to use Riverpod's `StateNotifier` as the single source of truth from the start.